F-41, F-44R , F-44SC & The New F-45

 F-41 DESIGN DEVELOPMENT

 Catamaran designs were not initially considered as an option for Farrier Marine, Inc, but a number of Farrier trimaran owners considering moving up to large catamarans have commented that the boats in general just did not perform well, or the building plans available were not very comprehensive.

-Observations of existing catamaran designs showed a number of areas that could be improved, particularly building methods and systems, so a decision was made in 1998 to go ahead with the first Farrier catamaran design - the F-41, and then a high performance version, the F-44R.
+Observations of existing catamaran designs showed a number of areas that could be improved, particularly building methods and systems, so a decision was made in 1998 to go ahead with the first Farrier catamaran design - the F-41.
+The F-44SC (Super Cruiser) was then introduced in 2008

 There have now been many launchings around the world, one Atlantic crossing has already been made, while Scott Meyer's ENDLESS SUMMER has cruised across the Pacific from Australia to San Francisco.